 This is an ascending progression of the diatonic 7th chords in C Major on an A string root.
 The B minor is played as a B minor7(♭5); also known as a half diminished, which is used to replace your standard diminished chord as the 7th diatonic chord in your sequence.

-The above progression is an easier way of playing the progression below which has an extra interval to the first 3 chords and replaced the A7 with an A7(♭9).
+This progression is the same as the above, but has an extra interval to the first 3 chords and replaced the A7 with an A7(♭9).

-The chords in the next exercise are a bit more challenging and will require you to squeeze your fingers together more tightly.
+The chords in this next exercise are a bit more challenging and will require you to squeeze your fingers tightly together.
 Make sure your fingers are pointed so each finger covers just one string and not interfering with the tone from the other strings.

 With the amount of octaves a guitar covers; and the amount of inversions for each chord, their are many different ways we could play our ii-V-I-vi in C Major alone.
 I have split the following into 5 different examples as you should practice every 4 bars until fluency before moving on, but you can play them all one after each other as a descending progression.

 Okay so this is a much longer example covering 20 bars of different ways to play our 2-5-1-(6) progression in C Major, without even changing the chord extension!

 So, we kinda threw you in the deep end with the last exercise, but assuming you pulled it off you should be much more comfortable learning further jazz comping!

 Let’s have a quick bit of fun here by mixing up the order of our 2-5-1-6 turnaround like this: